 Book hotels, flights, restaurants and tickets for local attractions well in advance.
 This is a popular time of year, and conditions can be quite crowded.
 Avoid disappointment by making reservations several months ahead of time, where possible.

 Many places are closed on Christmas eve and Day and on New Year's Day.
 If you're hankering to visit a particular attraction, site or restaurant on your December getaway, check that they're open if you're interesting in dropping in on bank holidays.
+Otherwise, you may find yourself disappointed.

 Try visiting Christmas markets, department stores and other festive spots during weekday mornings to beat the crowds.
 Evenings and weekends tend to attract very large crowds.